omnilaboratory/obd/README.md

 The testing asset id is `--asset_id = 2147483651`.

-#### Proxy and Faucet
+#### Proxy and Faucet(on Regtest)

-The [Omnicore Proxy](https://github.com/omnilaboratory/omnicore-proxy) offers public anonymous omni services for obd nodes.
+The [Omnicore Proxy](https://github.com/omnilaboratory/omnicore-proxy) offers the backend public anonymous omni/bitcoin services for obd nodes.

 main API:
 * mine